These Are Officially The 13 Unluckiest People in The World

 7. Violet Jessop

-The Irish-Argentine nurse and ocean liner stewardess was jinxed when it came to traversing the waves — she was on both the RMS Titanic and HMHS Britannic ships when they sank in the early 1900s.
+Violet Jessop, an Irish-Argentine nurse and ocean liner stewardess, was jinxed when it came to traversing the waves — she was on both the RMS Titanic and HMHS Britannic ships when they sank in the early 1900s.

 Not only that, but she was also on board the RMS Olympic when it suffered an at-sea collision.

-Despite that being enough to put most people off for life, ‘Miss Unsinkable’ returned to working on ships in 1920.
+Despite that being enough to put most people off for life, ‘Miss Unsinkable’ returned to working on ships in 1920 and only retired from the waves at the age of 63.

 8. John Lyne